numpy/numpy/doc/source/user/basics.types.rst

 of these are written too.

 'float' and 'complex' aliases are listed, as well.
-The functionality for each of these types are descripted in the table above, as long as examples with similarities with ``C types``.
+The functionality for each of these types is descripted in the table above, as well as examples with similarities with ``C types``.